Xilinx/Vitis_Libraries/solver/docs/src/user_guide/L2/func-substitution.rst

         +-----+-----+-----+

 .. note:: The numbers represent sample indices of the input sub-matrices, and the drawn boundaries represent the samples processed by each sub-kernel.

-Note that diagonal elements must be real (any value on the imaginary is ignored and assumed to be zero) and samples in the off-diagonal upper triangle are ignored and assumed to be zero.
+.. note:: Diagonal elements must be real (any value on the imaginary is ignored and assumed to be zero) and samples in the off-diagonal upper triangle are ignored and assumed to be zero.

 Input Form
 ----------